artlooklearn.com

 How do you draw an easy rose?

+The rest of the petals will fan out in a spiral getting larger as they move towards the outside of the rose.
 Sketch in several leaves at the base of the flower.
-Finally, draw in a stem coming down from the bottom of the rose, if you want.
+Finally, draw in a stem down from the bottom of the rose, if you want.

 How do you shade in a rose?

-Shade your drawing by starting at the center of the flower.
+Shade the rose drawing by starting at the center of the flower.
 The center will be fairly dark.
 The areas where the petals meet will be shaded in darker.

 Darken the areas where the petals overlap and then shade out to the edge of the petals lighter and lighter.
-Your shading will blend out from dark, to medium, to white, or the color of the paper.
+The shading will blend gradually from dark, to medium, to white.
+Take your time shading to get an even transition between the lights and darks.
+Shade in your leaves and stem.

 How do I color in my rose?

-The highlighted areas will often be white or a lighter version of the rose.
-The shadows will appear to be the the main color of the flower with black or brown added in.
+The highlighted areas are white or a lighter version of the rose.
+The shadows will appear to be the main color of the flower with black or brown added in.

 You also might like